You need a plan to start a literature/systematic review. This plan is a Protocol/Proposal.

 1.2: If there is a similar systematic review

-Then either you stop your project or you check the existing systematic review to see what is done and how.
-You might realize that the existing systematic review is old and requires updating, then you could run an update systematic review.
-Also the existing review might not assess the aspects of the research questions that you want.
+Then either you stop your project or you check the existing systematic review to see what has been done and how.
+If you realize that the existing systematic review is outdated and requires updating, then you could run an update systematic review.
+Also, the existing review might not assess the aspects of the research questions that you want.
 Then you could run another systematic review focusing on a certain aspect of the review.

 1.3: If there are many similar systematic reviews

 Then you can conduct a ‘systematic review of systematic reviews’.
-It means that you could write a protocol/proposal for your research question but one of your inclusion criteria for the studies will be being a systematic review.
+It means that you could write a protocol/proposal for your research question, but one of your inclusion criteria for the studies will be a systematic review.

 2: Where to search for existing systematic reviews?